The Ultimate Guide to Turkey

 Turkey Facts

-6. Benjamin Franklin wanted the turkey to be the United States’ national bird.
+- Benjamin Franklin wanted the turkey to be the United States national bird.

-13. The Pilgrims probably did not eat wild turkey at their first Thanksgiving feast because the turkey was not a common food at the time.
+- The Pilgrims probably did not eat wild turkey at their first Thanksgiving feast because it was not a common food then.

 Sources: extension.illinois.edu, guinnessworldrecords.com, time.com, mentalfloss.com